 Fly-tipping and littering

-Fly-tipping is waste that has been illegally dumped on land.
-It is a criminal offence which can result in a Fixed Penalty Notice or prosecution in the Magistrates or Crown Court.
+Fly-tipping is the term given to any waste that has been dumped on land without permission.
+Littering is a separate offence usually involving a single item.
+Both are criminal offences which may result in a Fixed Penalty Notice or prosecution against the person responsible.

-We will remove waste that has been fly-tipped on the public highway or land we own.
+We will remove waste that has been fly-tipped or littered on the public highway or land we own.
+We consider anything smaller than a black sack of waste to be litter and anything larger to be fly-tipping.

-Unfortunately, we do not remove fly-tipping that has been dumped on private land; this is the responsibility of the land owner.
+We cannot remove waste that has been dumped on private land; this is the responsibility of the land owner.
 We will however investigate these incidents and take enforcement action where possible.
-Broadland District Council offers a commercial clearance service to landowners.
-Contact the council for further details.

-Please report fly-tipping to us on the below links and provide as much detail as you can on the exact location, contents of the fly-tip and how much waste there is.
+Please report offences of fly-tipping or littering to us on the links below, providing as much detail as you can giving the exact location, contents of the waste and how much there is.

 If you are unsure which district you fall under, please check your local council before submitting the form below.